instana/ruby-sensor/Configuration.md

 * `:agent` - shows all agent state related debug messages
 * `:agent_comm` - outputs all request/response pairs to and from the
   host agent
+* `:trace` - outputs debug messages related to tracing and trace management

 Log messages can be generated for these channels using: